betz/bona-fides/README.md

 How to?
 =======

+Warning: This script will download a few hundred megabytes of files while executing.

 - On a fresh mac install, install git, See at following link to download the DMG. http://code.google.com/p/git-osx-installer/downloads/list
 - Open terminal.app
 - Clone the Github repo with following command: (just copy and paste in terminal and hit enter)